last-partizan/vim-wombat/README.rst

 * Most colors was slightly changed, most notable changes:

-  * search color changed from violet to orange
   * comments are gray instead of yellowish
   * changed diff colors to be less vivid